 opbinary using the .sig file included in the download.
 On macOS, for example, you can run:

 To verify the installation, check the version number:

 Get started with the command-line tool

-The first time you use the 1Password command-line tool, you’ll need to enter your sign-in address, email address, and Secret Key:
+The first time you use the 1Password command-line tool, you’ll need to enter your sign-in address and email address:

 After you sign in the first time, you can sign in again using only the subdomain for your account.

 op signin will prompt you for your Master Password and output a command that can save your session token to an environment variable:

 $ op signin example Please enter your password for user email@example.com at example.1password.com: export OP_SESSION_example="XLC6cHkeSHByBqrikXt36fdMVLLdHuoACNFUrNMuRXQ"